MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-variables.md

 vmName=VM01
 ```

-This command uses those variables in a command to get another value to assign to a variable:
+This example uses those variables in a command to get another value and assign it to the **osType** variable:

 ```azurecli
 osType=$(az vm get-instance-view --resource-group $MyResourceGroup \